 Excel mail merge limitations

-However, keep in mind that Excel’s mail merge feature is not perfect.
+However, keep in mind that Excel’s mail merge features are not perfect.
 Here are some of the limitations you may encounter ⤵️

 Alternatives to Excel mail merge